Aigio: Byzantine era

 After the division of the Roman Empire in 395 AD, Aegium became a part of the Eastern Roman Empire and later the Byzantine Empire.
 In 805 it was captured by Slavic tribes during the Slavic invasions.
 Probably between 9th and 13th century it was renamed to Vostitsa (Βοστίτσα).
 In the Chronicle of the Morea (14th century), it is first mentioned with this new name.
 During the following centuries, the name is found in various documents having different spelling forms such as Bostizza, Ligustizza, Bostitza, Bostiza, Vostizza.

 Some scholars interpret the name as having a Slavic origin.
-The German linguist and Slavicist Max Vasmer gives two possible interpretations, one from the word Voščica (Voštane, slaven.
-Vošče) and one from the word ovoštь, meaning "fructus" or "garden".
+The German linguist and Slavicist Max Vasmer gives two possible interpretations, one from the word *Voščica (cf. Serbo-Croatian Voščíca [sic] and Voštane, and Slovenian Vošče) and one from the Church Slavonic word ovoštь, meaning "fruit".
 Dionysios Zakythinos, a Greek scholar of Byzantium, gives a similar interpretation, explaining the name as meaning "fruit-bearing place".

 Christos Coryllos, in his detailed "Description of Greece", had given another interpretation.
 He writes that after the plague epidemic, numerous Avar or Slav shepherds migrated to this area.
 One of their leaders had the name "Vostitzas", from whom the town later took its name.

 19th-century German writer Joseph Baron Ow, in his book Die Abstammung der Griechen und die Irrthümer und Täuschungen des Dr. Ph.
 Fallmerayer, written in 1846, gives a completely different interpretation.
 He writes that the name Bostiza is a diminutive form (typical in Greek language) of the word Bosta, which comes from the French word Bastion (middle French Bastillon).
 From Βosta was derived the word Bostan/Bostani, which is common in the Greek and Turkish languages, and means garden (other linguists believe that Bosta is of Persian origin).